 - Our world is reactive to the character decisions, meaning you will have a real impact on the world around you, so that it feels like you are a living, breathing part of it.

 - Our combat rules are a bit more aggressive than other LARPs in the area.
-We allow shield grabs, weapon trapping, using your shield offensively (no striking with shield however) and expect our player to swing their weapons in a more believable manner.
+We allow weapon trapping, one step shield pushes (without intent to knock down), and expect our player to swing their weapons in a more believable manner.

 - We are a full immersion LARP.
 As such we require fully costumed characters and players, and we provide props for everything, to make the game world feel real and natural.